The 8 BEST Compost Bins For An Apartment

 It has an adjustable aerobic compost setting – you can rotate the lid to control airflow for managing odor and decomposition!

-What is more, you can place it the freezer, if you wish to freeze your food scraps.
+You can place it in the freezer if you wish to freeze your food scraps.
 The silicone is sturdy and can resist general freezer temperatures without affecting performance.

 Just keep in mind that the frame is metal, so if you place it inside the freezer, it will be exposed to moisture.
 With that said, after some time, it is possible to occur some signs of rust, due to oxidation.